 Ineligible for Tax Deduction Moving Forward

 The sooner you pay off that loan means the sooner you won’t be able to qualify for certain tax deductions anymore.
-Without this deduction that means more of your annual income is subject to be taxed.
+Without this deduction that may mean more of your annual income is subject to be taxed.
 Basically, this will directly affect the amount you either owe or will receive on a tax refund check.
 The laws are always changing.
 May sure to check with a tax advisor to see how you will be effected.

 Whether you decide to put a lump sum payment towards your loans or to pay more than the minimum payment, ultimately is your decision.
 However, something you may want to consider to help you in the meantime is taking a look at the different repayment options to see how they fit with your lifestyle and if you decide to put a lump sum towards you loans how your repayment could change.